 This scooter offers everything most parents are looking for: grippy handles, a good footbrake, and anti-slip footplate.
 Plus, it folds.
 Sure, at six pounds it might be a bit heavier than some of the newer models, but that also means that it’s steel and aluminum frame is able to endure the beating that will certainly come its way.
 Best for kids five and up.

-Best Scooter for Older Kids
+Best Scooters for Older Kids

 We're smitten with this brand-new scooter, which has BMX-style handlebars with rubber grips and is deal for doing stunts.